fluttermods/fluttermods/README.md

 ### This is a website to play some of your favorite Friday Night Funkin mods!
 Click one of the highlighted links to play.

-Credit to Sniper_GamingWasTaken and HDBoye.
+Credit to Sniper_GamingWasTaken, Glacier, and HDBoye.
 I DO NOT OWN ANY OF THESE, IF YOU WANT THEM TAKEN DOWN DM ME ON DISCORD flutter#3151

 [V.S.
 Whitty](https://sniper-gamingwastaken.itch.io/friday-night-funkin-vs-whitty-full-week-optimized-kade-engine)